ShaliniOlivera/data_archival/README.md

 sql_file_list_MS.py - contains the list of ".sql" files to be verified at a time for MS modules sql_file_list_SN2.py - contains the list of ".sql" files to be verified at a time for Monolith modules

+db_config.py - contains the databases to be used. note that the scripts should be replaced with the variable names declared in the db_config for ease of rerunning in case of switch of database e.g "{ARCHIVED_SN2_DB}"

 Steps:
     1. Manually verify the correctness and completeness of the following tables:
         - child, parent, child_relation